 I rely on a number of sources to inspire the conversations my characters have.
-Sometimes I refer directly to Classical text, and sometimes I consult annotations and modern teachers.
+Sometimes I refer directly to classical texts, and sometimes I consult annotations and modern teachers.
 Some ideas come from Western philosophers, poets, and thinkers that dovetail well with Eastern thought.
 I have also collaborated with amateur writers.
 In fact, many of my most loved illustrations originate as suggestions and requests from readers like you, so thank you all for sharing your wisdom with me.

 WHAT BOOKS DO YOU RECOMMEND?

 I think different books touch different people in unique ways at different times.
 For now, the ones that immediately come to mind are: The Little Prince, Letters to a Young Poet, In Praise of Shadows, How to Love, Frog and Toad, Winnie-the-Pooh, and works by Rumi and Jimmy Liao.